GitThisArtic/Robotic-Arm/README.md

 ## Electrical
 The arm utilizes four, 200 step Nema 17 motors on an open-loop feedback system.
 Each motor is controlled by a TMC 2209 with 8 micro steps enabling for a total of 1600 micro steps per rotation.
-These motor controllers are attached to an Arduino UNO with a CNC shield extension to manage axis X, Y, Z, and A.
+These motor controllers are attached to an Arduino UNO with a CNC shield extension to manage axises X, Y, Z, and A.

 ## Software